The Colledge Family Memorial Fellowship Trust

 1. Career Stage Appropriateness: The fellowship targets surgeons at a specific career stage - late-stage trainees or consultants within approximately 5 years of appointment.

-1. UK Benefit: The fellowship's charitable objectives emphasize that “activities are carried out for public benefit as the grants awarded support surgeons in the study of specialisms which promote better practice in patient care.”
+1. UK Benefit: The fellowship's charitable objectives emphasise that “activities are carried out for public benefit as the grants awarded support surgeons in the study of specialisms which promote better practice in patient care.”

 Profile of Successful Applicants

-• Misha Verkerk - Otology, Neurotology and Skull Base Surgery (Sydney)
+• Otology, Neurotology and Skull Base Surgery

-• Nora Haloob - Transorbital Neuroendoscopic Surgery (Cape Town)
+• Transorbital Neuroendoscopic Surgery

-• James Bates - Rhinology and Anterior Skull Base (Brisbane)
+• Rhinology and Anterior Skull Base Surgery

-• Peter Deutsch - Head and Neck Surgery (Brisbane)
+• Head and Neck Oncologic Surgery

 Key Takeaways for Grant Writers